hdtodd/DNT/README.md

 3. The required parameter values can be assigned within the program source code.
 Default values are  set near the beginning of the DNT source code.
 4. If not specified on command line, provided via environment, or set as internal variable assignments in the Python source code, the program prompts for HOST and assigns defaults to TOPIC, USER, PASSWORD, and PORT.

-### Operation and Maintenance
+## Operation and Maintenance

 You may have trouble identifying the location of the various thermometer remotes from which your RTL-SDR receives signals.
 But you can likely identify those that are closest to you by observing the average signal-to-noise ratio over time and selecting those with the highest SNR for display in your table.
 See the section below on how to do that.

-**Over time, the "id" number of your dictionary entries will change!**  When the batteries on the remote are depleted, the owner must reinstall new  batteries and re-synch the remote with the indoor thermometer: the "id" changes.
-So if your display table starts losing entries, use `mosquitto_sub` or `mqTest` to monitor the devices transmitting in your neighborhood and update the "id" value in the association dictionary accordingly.
-Or catalog devices using the method below and edit entries from the list `snr` generates.
+**Over time, the "id" number of your dictionary entries will change!**  When the batteries on the remote are depleted, the owner must reinstall new  batteries and re-synch the remote with the indoor thermometer: for most devices, the "id" changes.
+Use `mosquitto_sub` or `mqTest` or `DNT -d` to monitor the devices transmitting in your neighborhood and update the "model/channel/id" value in the association dictionary accordingly.
+Or catalog devices using the method below and edit entries from the list `rtl_433_stats` generates.

+### Debugging

+Two command-line options may be useful for debugging or verifying `DNT` operation:

+* `-d` causes a variety of processing messages to be printed on the controlling terminal as the program processes MQTT packets.
+This might be most useful in first running `DNT` as it then prints extended information about received packets, including the signal-to-noise (SNR) ratio.
+SNR may be helpful in identifying relative distance of various remote sensors seen by the RTL-SDR dongle, as higher values indicate closer proximity.
+(Generally, an SNR of 15-20 is a close device from which you will routinely see transmissions; an SNR of 10 or less indicates a remote device from which transmissions are likely to be unreliable.)
+* `-W` only activates if `-d` is also invoked.  `-W` causes `DNT` to artificially inject *battery-low* and *status-change* conditions in packets to verify that the warning flags activate and that the "WRst" button clears them.

-### Cataloging Nearby Devices with `snr`
+### Cataloging Nearby Devices with `rtl_433_stats`

 The `rtl_433.conf` configuration file entry `output json:/var/log/rtl_433/rtl_433.json` in the setup of the monitoring system above creates a log file on that monitoring system of all JSON packets published via `mqtt`.
 It can be analyzed to catalog the devices from which the monitoring RTL_SDR dongle has received ISM packets.

+The `rtl_433_stats` program analyzes the JSON log files generated by the `rtl_433` host system.
+So either install the stats program on that computer, or copy the log file to the system on which you do install the stats program.

-Install and invoke the `snr` program:
+ Install and invoke the `rtl_433_stats` program:

-1. Connect to your download directory and get the `snr` package: `git clone https://github.com/hdtodd/rtl_snr`.
+1. Connect to your download directory and get the `rtl_433_stats` package: `https://github.com/hdtodd/rtl_433_stats`.
 1. Follow the installation instructions in the README in that package.
 1. Test your local installation with the `xaa.json` file that is provided with the package.
-1. **STOP the monitoring process** with `sudo systemctl stop rtl_433`.
+1. **STOP the monitoring process** on your `rtl_433` host with `sudo systemctl stop rtl_433`.
 The `rtl_433` program appends JSON records very quickly, and the analysis is more reliable if the log file is not being appended to by `rtl_433`.
-1. Analyze your recorded data with `snr -f /var/log/rtl_433/rtl_433.log > rtl.txt`, then restart `rtl_433` with `sudo systemctl start rtl_433`.
+1. Analyze your recorded data with `rtl_433_stats -f /var/log/rtl_433/rtl_433.log > rtl.txt`, then restart `rtl_433` with `sudo systemctl start rtl_433`.
 1. `cat rtl.txt` or `less rtl.txt` to browse the report.
 Look, in particular, for thermometer devices with a relatively large number of recorded entries and large SNR values: those are likely devices that are static and near to your location.
-[You'll also see tire-pressure gauges, fuel-oil readings, security systems, etc.]
+[You may also see tire-pressure gauges, fuel-oil readings, security systems, etc.]
-1. Use the information from the `snr` catalog to update the "model+id"-label association dictionary at the beginning of the `DNT.py` code.
+1. Use the information from the `rtl_433_stats` catalog to update the "model/channel/id":location association dictionary at the beginning of the `DNT` code.

 ## The Monitoring Computer
 These instructions are for a Linux system.
 It should be possible to install the monitoring system on OSX as well since the software components of the monitoring system are available for Mac (not tried -- use `brew` or `port` to install the MQTT component).